Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Frame Rate Benchmarking

 \section{Frame Rate Benchmarking}

 Following Duckworth~et~al.~\cite{duckworth2023smerf}, we compute frame rate by rendering the test-set images of each scene 100 times and averaging over the results.
-While the four compared baselines -- 3DGS~\cite{kerbl3Dgaussians}, StopThePop~\cite{radl2024stopthepop}, 2DGS~\cite{Huang2DGS2024}, and GOF~\cite{yu2024gof} -- are all implemented on top of the original 3D Gaussian Splatting implementation by Kerbl~et~al.~\cite{kerbl3Dgaussians}, not all of them implement optimized viewers for inference.
+While the five compared baselines -- 3DGS~\cite{kerbl3Dgaussians}, StopThePop~\cite{radl2024stopthepop}, 2DGS~\cite{huang20242d}, GOF~\cite{yu2024gof}, and the approach of Huang~et~al.~\cite{huang2024erroranalysis} -- are all implemented on top of the original 3D Gaussian Splatting implementation by Kerbl~et~al.~\cite{kerbl3Dgaussians}, not all of them implement optimized viewers for inference.
 As such, we intentionally avoid basing our benchmarks on these real-time viewers and instead came up with a way of removing most of the overhead caused by the PyTorch-based framework used for training and quality metric computation.
 Specifically, we apply a ``baking'' step before rendering, which integrates all activation functions into the splat parameters and ensures all spherical harmonics coefficients are stored in the same buffer.
-As shown in \cref{tab:benchmarking_optimization}, this has a significant influence on the resulting frame rates of 3DGS and StopThePop, as they are highly optimized for real-time rendering, but a negligible influence for 2DGS and GOF.
+As shown in \Cref{tab:benchmarking_optimization}, this has a significant influence on the resulting frame rates of 3DGS and StopThePop, as they are highly optimized for real-time rendering, but a negligible influence for 2DGS and GOF.
 Seeing that the obtained numbers align with what was shown in the supplemental video from 3DGS, we think that this is a fair method for comparison, which does not rely on method-specific optimizations for inference.
 Note that in our implementation, the rendering is also controlled by a PyTorch-based framework.
+Although not included in \cref{tab:benchmarking_optimization}, we also applied these these optimizations when measuring frame rates of StopThePop with opacity decay~\cite{radl2024stopthepop} and the approach of Huang~et~al.~\cite{huang2024erroranalysis}.